 |Binomial name:||Rattus norvegicus|

-The most common variety among the pet rats is the domesticated brown hued rat, called fancy rat (Rattus norvegicus), the term fancy rat takes its origin from the phrase “to fancy” (fond of, or take an interest) or the concept of animal fancy.
+The most common variety among pet rats is the domesticated brown-hued rat, called the fancy rat (Rattus norvegicus), the term fancy rat takes its origin from the phrase “to fancy” (fond of, or take an interest) or the concept of animal fancy.
 Among the pets of smaller size these are the cleverest since they do minor tricks and at the same time, learn their names.
-Their huge resource of energy makes it a real entertaining to see them.
+Their huge resource of energy makes it real entertaining to see them.
 These fancy rats find pleasure in running on the exercising balls as well as on wheels.
-These inquisitive and pleasant fancy rats enjoy having fun, take delight in interacting and playing with their owners.
+These inquisitive and pleasant fancy rats enjoy having fun and take delight in interacting and playing with their owners.

 - Size: body 6 – 11 inches; tail 7 – 9 inches

 - Weight: 6-18 ounces.
 A few males weigh up to 2 pounds

 These rats mingle well, but normally do not get along with pet cats or dogs, with quite a few exceptions.
 Be certain to make your room ‘rat proof’ before you decide to let them roam.
 Take into account their curiosity to survey the unfamiliar surroundings and their habit of gnawing.
 If deprived of a companion to dwell with these rats must receive plenty of interaction with their owners.

 You can trace the of the modern fancy rats back to the 18th and the 19th centuries when the rat catchers trapped them throughout Europe.
 The rat catchers usually sold these rats to people who killed them or used in blood sport.